Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Metric Ramsey Theorems for Trees

 for some universal constant $\hat{c}$. \end{theorem}

 Theorem \ref{thm:RamseyTree} is true for any \textit{connected} graph $G$.
-If $G$ is disconnected, the spanning tree $T$ is replaced by a spanning \textit{forest} of $G$.
-In our construction of tree covers, we need this more general form of Theorem \ref{thm:RamseyTree}, therefore, we state and prove it in the next lemma.
+If $G$ is not connected, the spanning tree $T$ is replaced by a spanning \textit{forest} of $G$, as we prove in the next lemma.
 Here, $\hat{c}$ is the same constant from Theorem \ref{thm:RamseyTree}.

 \begin{lemma} Let $G=(V,E)$ be an undirected weighted graph, not necessarily connected, let $A\subseteq V$ be a subset of size $t$, and let $k\geq1$ be some parameter.
 There exists a subset $S\subseteq A$ of size at least $t^{1-\frac{1}{k}}$, and a spanning forest $F=(V,E_F)$ of $G$, such that for every $u\in S$ and $v\in V$,